reactorcoremeltdown/dafuq/README.md

 + Sometimes packages are getting expelled from official repositories of my favorite operating system

 The way I like it includes nothing else other than writing a small number of really simple configs, throwing a binary on a machine, then just launching it.
 Simplicity is what I aim for!

+### Installation

+Get the latest version of DAFUQ at https://repo.rcmd.space/binaries/dafuq/

 ### So, how do I write a config?